AGI-Labs/continual_rl/README.md

 Conceptually, experiments and tasks contain information that should be consistent between runs of the experiment across different algorithms, to maintain a consistent setting for a baseline.

 Policies are the core of how an agent operates.
-During compute_action, given an observation, they produce an action to take and an instance of InfoToStore containing information necessary for the train step.
+During compute_action(), given an observation, they produce an action to take and an instance of TimestepData containing information necessary for the train step.
-In get_episode_runner, Policies specify what type of EnvironmentRunner they should be run with, described further below.
+In get_environment_runner(), Policies specify what type of EnvironmentRunner they should be run with, described further below.
-According to the configuration of the EnvironmentRunner, policy.train() will be periodically called to enable the model to update its parameters.
+During policy.train() the policy updates its parameters according to the data collected and passed in.

 Conceptually, policies (and policy_configs) contain information that is specific to the algorithm currently being run, and is not expected to be held consistent for experiments using other policies (e.g. clip_eps for PPO).

-EnvironmentRunners specify how the environment should be called.
+EnvironmentRunners specify how the environment should be called; they contain the core loop (observation to action to next observation).
 The available EnvironmentRunners are:
 1. EnvironmentRunnerSync: Runs environments individually, synchronously.
 2. EnvironmentRunnerBatch: Passes a batch of observations to policy.compute_action, and runs the environments in parallel.
-3. [Not yet implemented] EnvironmentRunnerFullParallel: Spins up a specified number of processes, and a specified number of threads per process, and runs the environment for n steps (or until the end of the episode) separately on each.
+3. EnvironmentRunnerFullParallel: Spins up a specified number of processes and runs the environment for n steps (or until the end of the episode) separately on each.

 More detail about what each Runner provides to the policy are specified in the collect_data method of each Runner.